irinakramer/landing-page/README.md

 * When clicking an item from the navigation menu, the link should scroll to the appropriate section.

 ## Prerequisite
 The starter project has some HTML and CSS styling to display a static version of the Landing Page project.
 I converted this project from a static project to an interactive one.
-It required modifying the HTML and CSS files, but primarily the JavaScript file `js/app.js`.
+It required modifying the HTML and CSS files, but primarily building JavaScript file `js/app.js` from scratch.

 ## Installation